RebelToolbox/RebelDocumentation/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 How do I define the shape and position of my room convex hull?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because defining the room bound is the most important aspect of the system, there are THREE methods available to define the shape of a room in Godot:
+Because defining the room bound is the most important aspect of the system, there are THREE methods available to define the shape of a room in Rebel Engine:

 1. Use the geometry of the objects contained within the room to automatically create an approximate bound.
 2. Manually edit the points that define the convex hull in the room inspector or drag the points around using the editor gizmo (see :ref:`doc_room_point_editing`).